BillJr99/Ursinus-CS173/_pages/Labs/Functions/lab-functions.md

 <br><span>\((1.0 + 0.75 + 0.80) / 3 = 0.85\)</span> (or 85%)<br>
 </div>

 **Note that I converted each grade to a `double`; I did this by dividing each one by 100.0.
 This ensures that I am using floating point division throughout my program, and not integer division, in my calculations!
-I suggest you do this as well.**
+I suggest you do this as well.
+Before you `return` your result, you can multiply by 100.0 again so that your grade is on a scale from 0 to 100.**

 Then, those averages are averaged - but not equally.
 The weighted average is computed by multiplying each of your component averages by a weight <span>\\(w_{i}\\)</span>, given by the syllabus (for example, a 50% weight would be computed as 0.5 for that corresponding <span>\\(w_{i}\\)</span>):